Showing posts with label Money & Shopping. Show all posts

 Whether it's summer time or school time, sunny or rainy, day or night, it's always LEGO time for my family!
 And when it comes to gifts, I can't emphasize enough how amazing LEGOs are to give!
 Here's my gifting spree to my boys at Rustan's Shangri-la!

-Piero fell in love with the Super Mario sets.
+My youngest fell in love with the Super Mario sets.
 We watched The Super Mario Bros.
 Movie and it's really fun and entertaining.
 And I speak from total ignorance of the game.
 I thought I wouldn't like it because I have no idea what it is.
 But I loved it.
 So imagine how much my boys LOVED it!
-Naturally, when Piero saw the Luigi LEGO sets, he grabbed them immediately.
+Naturally, when he saw the Luigi LEGO sets, he grabbed them immediately.

 Another movie the kids enjoyed this year was Spider-Man: Across the Spider-verse.
 I'm not a fan (all the flashing lights and the malikot na paikot-ikot gave me vertigo and a headache) but my husband and sons LOVED it.
-So Vito just had to have this Miles Morales spidey.
+So my eldest just had to have this Miles Morales Spidey.

 Here's another movie haha Yep, we just couldn't get enough of our favorite movies in our favorite toy!
 And our absolute favorite place to shop for LEGO sets is at Rustan's Shangri-la.
 My husband and kids always head over to the toy section to check out what's new whenever we're at Shang.
 So while I'm picking out clothes, socks, undies, and shoes for the boys, they're just a few steps away fully immersed in all things LEGO!